alokmenghrajani/go-cryptopals/README.md

 A [branch](https://github.com/alokmenghrajani/go-cryptopals/tree/bigint) implements bigints from scratch but is currently too slow to be used to solve all the challenges.

+The [references](references/) folder contains a copy of various whitepapers and RFCs useful for solving these challenges.

 ## Set 1
 - [Convert hex to base64](set1/challenge1.go)
 - [Fixed XOR](set1/challenge2.go)